Man who crashed gate where Trudeau lives pleads guilty

-OTTAWA, Ontario (AP) - A military reservist who crashed his truck through a gate on the grounds where Prime Minister Justin Trudeau lives while heavily armed pleaded guilty to eight charges in court Friday.
+OTTAWA, Ontario (AP) - A military reservist who crashed his truck through a gate on the grounds where Prime Minister Justin Trudeau lives pleaded guilty to eight charges in court Friday but said he didn’t intend to harm anyone despite being heavily armed.

 Corey Hurren, a 46-year-old sausage-maker, had faced 21 weapons charges and one of threatening the prime minister.